Erudika/scoold/README.md

 ```
 This is required for authentication requests to be redirected back to the origin.

-**Important:** You must to whitelist the [Para endpoints](https://paraio.org/docs/#031-github) in the admin consoles of
+**Important:** You must whitelist the [Para endpoints](https://paraio.org/docs/#031-github) in the admin consoles of
 each authentication provider.
 For example, for GitHub you need to whitelist `https://parahost.com/github_auth` as a
 callback URL (redirect URL).
-Same thing applies for the other providers.
+The same thing applies for the other providers.
 For these two providers you need to whitelist
 these two URLs, containing the public address of Scoold:
 ```
 https://myscoold.com